magento/architecture/design-documents/storefront/catalog/product-options-and-variants.md

 }
 ```

-## Other ways to customize products

-This document distinguishes product customization made through a shopper input from options.
-The shopper input based customization has a different structure often coupled with input type (text, image, amount).
-It does not have variants, can not be associated with product or inventory, association with the price made on a completely different level than options do.

-From my standpoint, that means that idea to segregate options and customization based on a shopper input on two different entities makes sense.
-It could significantly simplify the structure of Magento catalog.
-The same how it worked for checkout APIs.

 ## Proposal cross references

 This proposal continues the idea of product options unification and aligned with previous design decisions that were made in this area.